Scripture Reference: Joshua 7:1-8:1

 - Sing “Oh Be Careful”

 - Write sins on cards (lying, stealing, swearing, etc.) and hide the cards around the room and let children find them.
-Use a discussion point.
+Parallel this to Achan trying to hide his sin.

 - Discuss a time when you or someone you know thought they were getting away with something but were discovered.